 Chicken

-How to Make Beer Can Chicken
+How to Make Beer Can Chicken | Lane's Beer Can Chicken Recipe

-Beer can chicken on the smoker
+chili lime beer can chicken on the ceramic grill

 Beer can chicken is a popular method of cooking chicken in which a whole chicken is placed on top of a partially filled can of beer, and then cooked on a grill or in an oven.
 The beer can is used to prop up the chicken while it cooks, allowing heat to circulate around it evenly.
 The result is a juicy and flavorful chicken with crispy skin.
 It is an easy way to cook a whole chicken and requires minimum preparation.
 It is also a cost-effective option for feeding a crowd, as a whole chicken can serve several people.